This is a quick and dirty post. Have fun.

-It was this info I had been talking about for a while on the Westeros.org forum + this blog, merged with a few details from a friend, Shattered Jack, that finally brought the picture to a whole.
+It was this info I had been talking about for a while on the Westeros.org forum + this blog that finally brought the picture to a whole.
 Dany has been relearning the steps to hatching (un)dead dragons that her Targaryen family has tried many times over and failed.
 Even Melisandre only has parts of her magic ingredients available to her, that is, until Mel and Selyse has to burn Shireen, which will then let the ice dragon into the world.
 Daenerys’ genetic memory is strongest in her and the old Valyrian line comes down to this one female dragon to become the Mhysa-Mother to be worshiped.

 A Game of Thrones – Daenerys IX (as she identifies herself)

 The Dothraki exchanged uncertain glances.
 “Khaleesi,” the handmaid Irri explained, as if to a child, “Jhaqo is a khal now, with twenty thousand riders at his back.”

 She lifted her head.
 “And I am Daenerys Stormborn, Daenerys of House Targaryen, of the blood of Aegon the Conqueror and Maegor the Cruel and old Valyria before them.
 I am the dragon’s daughter, and I swear to you, these men will die screaming.
 Now bring me to Khal Drogo.”

 He was lying on the bare red earth, staring up at the sun.

 A Game of Thrones – Daenerys VI